Endometriosis for Parents: All Guides

 Ovaries: Two tiny organs (or glands) that are located inside the lower belly area of a female.
 The ovaries make the female hormones estrogen and progesterone.

-Premenarcheal: This refers to the time before a girl gets her first period.
+Premenarcheal: This refers to the time before a person born with reproductive organs gets their first period.
 “Pre” means before and “menarcheal” means menstrual period.

 Pelvic ultrasound: A test that uses sound waves to make a picture of the reproductive organs; ovaries, fallopian tubes, uterus, cervix, and bladder.